 The undergraduate application process and list of needed documentation can be found here.
 Applications should be done using the online application.
-The paper international application should be used only by branch campus (not main campus) applicants.
-International undergraduate applications are managed by the University Admissions Office and international graduate applications are managed by The Graduate School.
-Full admission information is available in the university catalog (the international student section of the 2014-15 undergraduate catalog is available here).
+International undergraduate applications are processed by International Student and Scholar Services and international graduate applications are processed by the Graduate School.
+Full admission information is available in the university catalog (the NMSU catalog is available here).

-Graduate applicants apply to the specific department which reviews the application materials and upon meeting university requirements are given an admission decision by The Graduate School.
-The final admission decision is made only after University Admissions receives all the necessary documentation.
+Graduate applicants apply to the specific department which reviews the application materials and upon meeting university requirements are given an admission decision by the Graduate School.
+The final admission decision is made only after the Graduate School receives all the necessary documentation.
 Application information for graduate students can be found here.
-Graduate applicants have additional application requirements in their academic department.
+Graduate applicants may have additional application requirements depending on their academic department.
 Please view Graduate Degrees for more information.
-In some cases a graduate applicant will submit some or all application materials directly to the department.

 All needed documentation must be received and evaluated before an official admission decision can be made.

-Please note that all previous college and university coursework must be disclosed on an application.
+Please note that all previous college and university coursework must be disclosed on the application.

 For more information on the application process, see our application page.